Mcp Server > Using Tallyfy MCP Server with Claude (Text Chat)

 Build or Use a Reference Implementation:

-- Anthropic provides a reference implementation (often a Docker setup) that includes a containerized environment, implementations of the computer use tools, an agent loop, and a web interface.
-This is the recommended starting point.
+- Anthropic provides a reference implementation (Docker setup) that includes a containerized environment, implementations of the computer use tools, an agent loop, and a web interface.
+This supports both Claude 4 and earlier model versions.

 -